Bring your design ideas to life

 A mockup of a hoodie from the Printify catalog showing the back logo placement.

-Typically positioned on the upper back, just below the shoulder seam, this print placement offers a large, uninterrupted area that gives designs plenty of room to breathe.
+Typically positioned on the upper back, just below the shoulder seam, this print placement offers a large, uninterrupted area that gives designs plenty of room to breathe and allows for bold lines.

 Because of the available space, a back logo placement works well for large logos and more complex designs.
 You’ll often see it in sports teams, promotional products, and streetwear styles, where visibility from behind is just as essential.